kovart/sticksy/README.md

     return STATES.Fixed
 }
 ```
-The function doesn't have any сomplicated calculations, just compares two variables.\
+The function doesn't have any сomplicated calculations.
+It just compares two variables.
+Not more. \
-And if the calculated state is the same as previous the library does nothing.
+If the calculated state is **the same** as previous the library **does nothing**.

 Cool, right? 🙂